 As a child and a teenager, I used flimsies as tracing paper for drawings because it was so thin as to be almost transparent.
 It was cheaper than proper tracing paper which was thicker and treated in some way to make it less opaque.

-Carbon paper coating was black and dirty and one had to be careful not to touch it against hands or clothes.
-For 100 or so sheets, it was bought in a thinnish box and for smaller numbers in a protective wallet.
+For 100 or so sheets, carbon paper was sold in a thinnish box and for smaller numbers in a protective wallet.
 Even used sheets were kept in the box or wallet until needed again, in order to keep them crease free and prevent their dirt from spreading.

 The black coating on carbon paper gradually wore off with re-use making the quality of its copies unacceptable.
 Then it had to be discarded and replaced with a new sheet.

 By the time that I was old enough to attend meetings with circulated papers, photocopiers were in use.
 So I never saw carbon copies in meetings.
 I can imagine, though, that copies were distributed according to who was deemed to be most important, with the chairman having the top copy, etc.

 Today carbon paper is still available, but it is mainly used in craft work and for single copy receipts, often in what are known as 'duplicate books'.
 In the 1980s, I had to use a duplicate book with a ball point pen for handwriting students' reports.